When Should I Show Up?

 What is an "Altar Call"?

-At the end of the 11:00am worship service the pastor will usually give what is commonly referred to as an "Altar Call".
+At the end of the 10:00 am worship service the pastor will usually give what is commonly referred to as an "Altar Call".
 Typically this is simply an invitation for anyone that feels led, to come to the front of the church and to pray alone before God, or with one of the pastors at Tolar Baptist.
 The idea is to give people an opportunity to respond to what God is doing in their hearts.
-There is no special significance to praying in this place aside from how very humbling it can be to step away from your warm chair and cry out to God before hundreds of other people.
+There is no special significance to praying in this place aside from how very humbling it can be to step away from your warm chair and cry out to God before dozens of other believers.